Precision Enhancement in Transient Quantum Thermometry:Cold-Probe Bias and Its Removal: Preliminaries

 Second, the \emph{Markov approximation} is justified by assuming that the bath relaxation (or correlation) time $t_R$ is much shorter than the characteristic relaxation time of the probe, $t_S$.
 This separation of time scales,

-ensures that the bath retains no memory of its past interactions with the probe, and there can be no information backflow into the system.
+ensures that the bath retains no memory of its past interactions with the probe.

-Finally, we employ the \emph{secular (rotating-wave) approximation}, which neglects rapidly oscillating terms that couple different Bohr frequencies of the system Hamiltonian.
+Finally, the \emph{secular (rotating-wave) approximation}, is employed, which neglects rapidly oscillating terms that couple different Bohr frequencies of the system Hamiltonian.
 For a two-level probe with transition frequency $\omega_{01}=\omega_1-\omega_0$ and $\omega_{10}=\omega_0-\omega_1$, this approximation is valid when

 ensuring that different transition channels evolve independently and that populations and coherences associated with distinct Bohr frequencies do not mix.